scottadkin/Unreal-Tournament-Server-Query-Discord-Bot/README.md

 # Unreal Tournament Server Query Discord Bot
 A discord bot that communicates with Unreal Tournament, and Unreal servers and displays their responses into a text channel.

-# Update 6th January 2021
-- Fixed .servers and .active not displaying anything if server list is large and exceeds 1024 characters, now the bot splits the messages into blocks to get around the limit.
-- Enabled Discord cache management to reduce RAM usage.
-- Fixed memory leaks
-- Server ping info starts straight away instead of waiting for first tick.
-- Bot no longer deletes non bot messages in the auto query channel.

-# Unreal support added on the 23rd September 2020

-# Requirments
+# Requirements
-- Node.js Version 12 or later
+- Node.js v12 or later

 # Installing
 - Place the contents of the archive into a folder.
 - Open the command prompt in the same directory.
 - Run the command **npm install** to install all dependencies.
 - Run the command **node install** to install the database.
-- Now open the file **/api/config.json**.
+- Copy **config/config-example.json** to **config/config.json**.
+- Edit **config.json**
-- Now set the Discord token **token** to connect the bot to the server.[How to add a Discord bot](https://discordpy.readthedocs.io/en/latest/discord.html)
+    - Now set the Discord token **token** to connect the bot to the server.
+[How to add a Discord bot](https://discordpy.readthedocs.io/en/latest/discord.html)
     - Now set **defaultAdminRole** to a role name that is in your Discord server, do not add a common role name as it gives those users access to admin commands.
 - Install process is now completed.

 # Running the bot